Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Beyond the Limitations of SIDs: Scaling Up Text-based GR Model

 where $N_{\text{SA}}$ is the total number of parameters of the SASRec model and the adapter.
 Hence we can get the scaling equation for the performance gains by \cref{eq:llm_w_cf} minus \cref{eq:llm_wo_cf}, written as

 Since \cref{eq:llm_CF_perf_gain} does not involve $N_{\text{LLM}}$ and we fix $N_{\text{LoRA}}$, the scaling curves with different $N_{\text{LLM}}$ should overlap.
 However, the actual curves clearly diverge, indicating that the assumption is invalid and $\beta \neq 0$.
 Furthermore, we observe that larger SASRec models generally yield larger gains, consistent with prior findings~\citep{SASRec_scaling}.
 Yet, the performance gains of a fixed-size SASRec model decrease as the LLM backbone scales up.
 This qualitatively demonstrates that increasing the frozen LLM size already enhances the model’s capacity to capture CF signals, implying $\beta > 0$.
-We also confirm a similar phenomenon when injecting CF embeddings through an alternative method, as shown in \cref{app:Lora_w_CF_scale}.

-\textbf{\textit{Observation 6.} Gains from external CF embeddings decrease as LLM backbone scales up, proving that $\beta>0$ in \cref{eq:llm_scaling_law} and LLM-as-RS exihibits scaling behaviors for CF signals.}
+\textbf{\textit{Observation 6:} Gains from external CF embeddings decrease as LLM backbone scales up, proving that $\beta>0$ in \cref{eq:llm_scaling_law} and Text-based GR exhibits scaling behaviors for CF signals.}